 Airtight Stainless Steel Containers

 Mason jars have become super trendy for virtually everything, and they are such a great affordable way to start storing your food and liquids in plastic free containers!
-I love using mason jars for storing smoothie leftovers, making overnight oats, salads, fruit, virtually everything.
+I love using mason jars for storing smoothie leftovers, making overnight oats or salads, and virtually everything you store in a pantry.
+I take my big mason jars to the bulk store or refillery to refill on dry goods and cleaning products!
 It’s awesome that you can find them at thrift stores for super cheap, and that they are built to withstand heat.
 If you want to get away from buying plastic lids for them, you can get excellent quality stainless steel lids from Life Without Plastic – a perfect solution!
 Other mason jar accessories are also very popular, with lids and sleeves to convert them into drinking containers.
-I also have my mason jar foaming soap in my kitchen (and everywhere else in the house!) – the foaming pump is still plastic, though, so if someone finds a solution for that, please let me know!
+I also have my mason jar foaming soap in my kitchen (and everywhere else in the house!) and got foaming soap pump lids from Re:Plenish and EcoChick Mobile Refills in Edmonton.

 Stainless Steel Pop Molds